jorisvink/sanctum/README.md

 run control as joris
 control /tmp/sanctum-control joris

+# The tunnel configuration
+tunnel 1.0.0.1/30 1422

+# Add additional routes over the tunnel
+route 2.0.0.0/24

+# The local address to which sanctum binds.
 local x.x.x.x:2333

 # Optional peer address, ignore if you have a peer that